 Hard part hairstyles, when styled sleek, create that fresh, clean-cut, and formal look.

 #8: Hard Part Pompadour Cut for Thick Hair

 This is a hard part pompadour.
 Its eye-catching heights and edgy faded style are perfect for men with thick hair.
-Styling a hard part haircut becomes important because you don’t want to not take away from other features.
+Styling a hard part boys haircut becomes important because you don’t want to not take away from other features.
 Going high is a definite option.

 #9: Disconnected Undercut Hard Part

-This disconnected undercut with hard part allows for so much versatility in styling.
+This disconnected undercut with a hard part allows for so much versatility in styling.
 The crisp line can create a stark contrast between the skin and a funky long top.

 #10: Hipster Hard Part Style with Beard